-If you want to practice bartending at home, set up your own home bar, or throw a cocktail party, the above bartender tools aren’t going to get you very far.
+If you want to practice bartending at home, set up your home bar, or throw a cocktail party, the above bar tools will not get you very far.

-Sure, you’ll be able to open up beer and wine, light some candles, and play noughts & crosses, but it’s going to be a pretty lame cocktail party if you leave at that.
+Sure, you’ll be able to open up beer and wine, light some candles, and play noughts and crosses, but it’s going to be a pretty lame cocktail party if you leave at that.

-I’ve separated this equipment into 2 classes.
-The essentials and the non-essential ‘luxury’ items.
+I’ve separated this equipment into two classes: the essentials and the non-essential luxury items.

 The essentials are the bar tools & equipment you should invest in as soon as possible.
-You’ll be able to make a huge variety of delicious cocktails with these tools even though it’s a minimalistic list.
+You’ll be able to make a wide variety of delicious cocktails with these bar tools, even though it’s a minimalistic list.

-The non-essential ‘luxury’ items are tools that can be ‘nice to have,’ or that may be useful but are replaceable by items on the essentials list.
-They’re unnecessary when you’re starting out.
+The non-essential luxury items are bar tools that can be nice to have, or that may be useful but are replaceable by items on the essentials list.
+Simply put, they’re unnecessary when you’re starting out.

 Knife & Chopping Board

 A good knife will be a part of any solid bartending kit.
-You’ll be using it all the time to cut garnishes, lemons & limes, and any kind of fruit & veggies that end up in your cocktail.
-There’s nothing worse than attempting to wield a blunt, flimsy knife so invest in a good one.
+You’ll be using it constantly to cut garnishes, lemons & limes, and any fruit and veggies that end up in your cocktail.
+There’s nothing worse than attempting to wield a blunt, flimsy knife, so invest in a good one.

-For people new to bartending, ice is the last thing on their mind.
+Ice is the last thing on a new bartender’s mind.
 It’s usually taken for granted and never given a second thought.
-But ice is one of the most important ingredients used in making cocktails.
-It cools down you drink and dilutes the alcohol - essential aspects to a palatable cocktail.
+But ice is one of the essential ingredients used in making cocktails.
+It cools down your drink and dilutes the alcohol, a crucial aspects to a palatable cocktail.

-So you’ll need some tools to harness the power of ice!
+So you’ll need some essential bar tools to harness the power of ice!

-First, you’ll need an ice-bucket so you don’t have to run back & forth from the freezer.
+First, you’ll need an ice bucket, so you don’t have to run back and forth from the freezer.

 Second, you’ll need an ice scoop.
-Try not to use your hands to handle ice.
-It’s unhygienic.
+Try not to use your hands to handle ice as it’s unhygienic.
 And whatever you do, don’t use a glass!
-Shards of that glass can break off into the ice and end up in someone’s drink.
-That’s dangerous…
+Shards of the glass can break off into the ice and end up in someone’s drink.